MH261102/Youtube-To-MP4/README.md

 # YouTube Video Downloader

-This Python application allows you to download YouTube videos in the highest resolution available using `pytube` and a simple graphical user interface (GUI) created with `tkinter`.
+This Python application allows you to download YouTube videos in the highest resolution available using `pytube`.

 ## Features